pprevos/r4h2o/manuscript/r4h2o_09_customers.md

 That's it for the fifth quiz.
 If you get stuck, you can find the answers in the `quiz_05.R` file in the `casestudy2` folder.
 You can also watch the video to see the solutions.

+{width: 60%, align: "center"}
 ![Answers to Quiz 5.](https://youtu.be/F_QoQyP5Q40) {/quiz}

 ## Further Study
+Measuring the customer experience with surveys is a complex craft.
+The [Questionnaire Design for Social Surveys](https://www.coursera.org/learn/questionnaire-design) course from the University of Maryland goes into a lot of depth on how to best design surveys.

 In the [next chapter](#latent) we delve deeper into analysing customer responses.